Early Assurance Premedical Programs

 The chart below compares these schools’ application requirements and processes:

-In addition, Mt.
-Sinai School of Medicine offers a unique Early Acceptance Program in Humanities and Medicine program.
+In addition, Icahn School of Medicine at Mt.
+Sinai offers a unique Early Acceptance Program in Humanities and Medicine program.
 This program offers maximum flexibility in the undergraduate years for students to explore their interests in humanities and assures highly motivated undergraduates admission to Mt.
 Sinai upon successful completion of program requirements and graduation from their undergraduate program.
 MCATs are neither required nor permitted to be taken.

 An informational meeting on all the programs available to Middlebury students will be held